-Signet Jewelers under investigation for its lending practices
+Signet Jewelers is under scrutiny for its financing and credit practices

-Signet Jewelers is being investigated by federal and state agencies over its lending practices.
+Signet Jewelers is under scrutiny by federal and state agencies over its financing and credit practices.

-In a report filed with the SEC on Friday, the jeweler said the Consumer Financial Protection Bureau's Office of Enforcement has recommended that the bureau take legal action against it.
+In a report filed with the SEC on Friday, the jeweler said the Consumer Financial Protection Bureau's Office of Enforcement is considering recommending that the bureau take legal action against it.

 According to Signet (SIG), the CFPB is looking at its in-store credit practices, promotions and payment protection products.

-Note: Correction: An earlier version of this article incorrectly said the CFPB's enforcement office had recommended action against Signet.
-In fact, it is considering a recommendation.